TestSmirk/imoji-android-sdk/README.md

 The Imoji Android SDK is a set of easy to integrate Java classes for integrating Imoji stickers into your application.
 Much of the codebase is built using standard Android libraries with the exception of the following libraries:

-* [https://github.com/google/gson](gson) - For faster processing of JSON results from the Imoji Rest API
+* [GSON](https://github.com/google/gson) - For faster processing of JSON results from the Imoji Rest API
-* [http://tools.android.com/tech-docs/support-annotations](Support Annotations) - To enfore null/nonnull checks throughout the codebase
+* [Support Annotations](http://tools.android.com/tech-docs/support-annotations) - To enfore null/nonnull checks throughout the codebase
 * AppCompat - For backward compatability for older Android builds

 ### Prerequisites